Prostate Cancer

 • Difficulty urinating,

-• In advanced stages, bone metastases are observed.
-Because of these metastases, patients experience fractures and bone pain.
+• In advanced stages, bone metastases may occur, leading to fractures and bone pain in patients.

-• Pain with movement if it spreads to long bones such as arms and legs,
+• Pain with movement if it has spread to long bones like the arms and legs,

 • Numbness in the abdominal area,